Mayo Dark Sky Park

 Ireland’s first International Dark Sky Park

 Just imagine the picture: the Irish wilderness, not a sound, not a sound, and you, plunged into this idyllic setting, your head in the air, with thousands of stars above you.
 No city lights: just you, your friends or family, together sharing this special moment!
+This is what the Mayo Dark Sky Park at Wild Nephin National Park offers you.

-Wild Nephin National Park Visitor Centre
+Wild Nephin National Park Visitor Centre in Ballycroy

 Claggan Mountain Coastal Trail